Wellesley's commitment to service extends beyond the campus walls through the following programs and opportunities.

 About: Chinatown Afterschool is a tutoring and enrichment program which serves children in the Boston Chinatown area who are in grades 1 through 6.
 Chinatown Afterschool is jointly run by Harvard and Wellesley.
 The program has about 80 counselors and serves 70 children.

 Population: Children in Boston Chinatown in grades 1-6.

 Service activities: Volunteers work with a group of 9-15 students.
 Volunteers strive to provide a safe, educational, and enriching environment for the children.
 Homework help and tutoring are the focus of the first hour of the program, followed by an hour of creative enrichment activities designed for each counselor group.
 Volunteers combine individual attention with cooperative group activities.
 Field trips and other program-wide activities outside of the classroom are planned throughout the semester.

 Logistics: Students volunteer in the program’s classroom spaces in Boston's Chinatown.
-Students must commit to volunteering one afternoon a week (Monday-Thursday from 2:45-7pm), grade-level meetings on weekends at Harvard, and occasional all-program bonding and field trips.
-Transportation is provided to and from the program site during the week but not to weekend meetings at Harvard.
+Students must commit to volunteering one afternoon a week (Monday - Thursday from 2:45-7pm), grade-level meetings on weekends, and occasional all-program bonding and field trips.
+Transportation is provided to and from the program site during the week but not to weekend meetings.

 About: The purpose of Habitat for Humanity is to provide Wellesley students with opportunities to serve others through the international Habitat for Humanity organization by helping to build affordable housing for low-income families.

 Population: Low-income families in the Greater Boston area.

 Service Activities: Habitat for Humanity will volunteer at HFH work sites in the Greater Boston area, assisting in the building of affordable housing for low-income families.
 Volunteers engage in the building process by performing tasks such as painting, installing windows, nailing drywall, etc., and no experience is needed as contractors are always on site to help.